Stretcher or Strainer

 This stretcher bar is low-profile, meant for smaller, framed paintings.
 However, it is not stapled on the edge as many canvases are with this width.
 Our Museum series canvases are gallery-wrapped so it could painted along the edge and hung without a frame.
 This narrow profile is actually preferred by many artist, over the deeper profiles.

 This is the typical depth for gallery-wrapped canvases.
 It displays rather well on its own with no additional framing, especially when the edge is painted black.
 However, this size also works very well with float frames for a more sophisticated look.

-For larger canvases, the extra depth provided by our T2 profile gives more strength and a beefier look, without adding excessive weight.
+For larger canvases, the extra 1/2" depth provided by our Gallery Plus profile gives more strength and a beefier look, without adding excessive weight.

-Starting at 36", cross-braces are added for better support.
+Starting from 32" to 42", depending on the profile cross-braces are added for better support.
 But, ours are not the typical "passive" braces.
 Our cross-braces are "active" in that they completely lap the rib of the T-Bar and are bolted to it making the entire frame one homogeneous unit.
 The stretcher bars are thereby prevented from twisting inward by the force of the canvas.
 This counter-force is not available with typical cross bars.
 Yet, our bars are also key-able.
 Simply loosen the bolt, use a hammer or a c-clamp to sink the key deeper and re-tighten the bolt.